HaraldBregu/XManager/README.md

 # Objectbox
 When changing the models run this command
-    flutter pub run build_runner build if it doesnt work use thie:
+    flutter pub run build_runner build if it doesnt work use this:
     flutter pub run build_runner build --delete-conflicting-outputs